putyourlightson/craft-blitz/tests/TESTS.md

 - Element is not tracked when it is unchanged.
 - Element is tracked when `refreshCacheWhenElementSavedUnchanged` is `true` and it is unchanged.
-- Element is not tracked when disabled and its attribute and field are changed.
+- Element is not tracked when disabled and its attribute is changed.
+- Element is tracked when disabled and `refreshCacheWhenElementSavedNotLive` is `true` and its attribute is changed.
 - Element is tracked when its status is changed.
 - Element is tracked when it expires.
 - Element is tracked when it is deleted.